 The draft research plan for this topic was posted on the USPSTF website for public comment from December 1, 2022, to January 4, 2023.
 In response to public comments, the USPSTF updated the wording of the CQ to signify the retesting context more clearly.
 Additionally, the USPSTF updated the description of eligible settings to "Primary care-relevant and primary care- referable settings..." to indicate the broad inclusion of potentially eligible study recruitment sites.
-Lastly, the USPSTF updated the analytic framework to specify its interest more clearly in morbidity and mortality outcomes in pregnant persons and neonates.
+Lastly, the USPSTF updated the analytic framework to specify its interest more clearly in morbidity and mortality outcomes.
 The final version of the research plan was posted on the USPSTF website on March 2, 2023.
 The draft evidence review was reviewed by content experts, representatives of Federal partners, USPSTF members, and AHRQ Medical Officers, and minor revisions were made based on comments received, mostly related to clarifying information in the Introduction and Results sections.
-The draft evidence review will also be posted for public comment.
-Revisions will be made based on comments received, and any references suggested by expert or public reviewers will be evaluated for inclusion.
+The draft evidence review was posted for public comment from November 19, 2024, through December 23, 2024.
+All comments were reviewed and considered.
+Most comments related to issues outside the scope of the review, including an evaluation of the comparative benefits of repeat screening compared to one-time screening, inclusion of screening recommendations for other sexually transmitted infections, and inclusion of studies beyond the current inclusion criteria.
+We updated statistics in the Introduction with newly published data by CDC on syphilis incidence and prevalence.